Outdoor Lighting Mistakes to Avoid for New Homeowners

 For more ideas on commonly overlooked outdoor maintenance tasks, see our blog.

-An image of downspout sizes.
+An image of curb appeal.

-An image of soffit ventilation.
+An image of soffit and fascia repair.